-I just read some reviews of the RIM PlayBook (good summary at by InformationWeek) and I think there are lessons to be learned that go well beyond the tablet market.
-As an analyst, I see new companies all of time, so I offer 5 strategies technology companies need to consider when entering an emerging market:
+Entering Emerging Technology Markets: After reading RIM PlayBook reviews (good summary by InformationWeek) when it was announced, and I think there are lessons to be learned that go well beyond the tablet market.
+Here are 5 strategies technology companies need to consider when entering an emerging market.

 Price If your product is heavy, slower, less-feature rich and more expensive, why did you bother to bring it to market?
 The only thing that will justify a higher price is better value.
 Strategically speaking, if your supply chain can’t deliver components that provide a margin target for price points already in market, then you made mistakes and you shouldn’t bring the product to market—and if you do, and you believe in the product, take the hit on margins and profits early and work the back end (supply chain and manufacturing costs) so you at least have the chance that consumers will pay attention to the product and not just its price tag.

-Channel In an emerging market where there is an early dominate player, channel becomes very important.
+Channel In an emerging market where there is an early dominant player, the channel becomes very important.
 You need to know: Where and how are people going to experience your new toy, new technology or new service?
-Apple built a deep online, retail and partner channel (well, AT&T does have a lot of locations) before launching the tablet.
+Apple built a deep online, retail, and partner channel (well, AT&T does have a lot of locations) before launching the tablet.
 The same was true of the iPhone.
-The web, of course, offers instant channel, but as in television, you have to get people to tune to your channel, so just creating a Xoom or PlayBook channel doesn’t mean people will tune in (and buy through it).
+The web, of course, offers instant channels, but as in television, you have to get people to tune to your channel, so just creating a Xoom or PlayBook channel doesn’t mean people will tune in (and buy through it).

-Brand This is tied to audience to some degree, because the brand has to resonate with the audience, but at a deeper strategic level, companies need to clearly position their brand promise, understand their current brand perceptions and engage in a way they can win given their current state.
-Apple clearly curated their brand as consumer friendly anti-IT IT.
+Brand This is tied to the audience to some degree because the brand has to resonate with the audience, but at a deeper strategic level, companies need to clearly position their brand promise, understand their current brand perceptions and engage in a way they can win given their current state.
+Apple clearly curated their brand as consumer-friendly anti-IT IT.
 Facebook and Twitter have done that as well.
 The consumerization of IT is a branding opportunity in itself and Apple clearly gets that.
-RIM, Dell, Microsoft and Motorola have feet in multiple camps, which make their products appear more ambiguous than they should.
+RIM, Dell, Microsoft, and Motorola have feet in multiple camps, which makes their products appear more ambiguous than they should.

 And of course, with all of these areas, you need to execute on the positioning so that the marketing accurately heralds the customer experience, and the customer experience reinforces the marketing.